Skip to Main Content

 A guide to finding information in chemistry.
 Includes links to key resources and sources of help.

-Use the databases listed on this page to find relevant information on topics in chemistry.
+Use the resources listed on this page to find relevant information on topics in chemistry.
 They will give you access to both primary and secondary sources of information.

 • Secondary sources - describe, summarize, or discuss information or details originally presented in another source.
 Books are usually secondary sources.
 As are review articles which summarise the current state of the knowledge on a topic (many databases allow you to restrict search results to this type of article).